Skip links

 • 🔵 (Solid Blue) = Error

-By default, recordings focus on the lecturer and the presentation materials, not on students.
-However, depending on the setup of the teaching room, there is a chance that you may still be picked up in the recording.
+Lecture recordings focus on the lecturer and the presentation materials rather than students.
+However, depending on the layout and technical setup of the teaching space, it is possible that students may still be visible or audible in a recording.

-By default, access is restricted to those enrolled on the Canvas module.
-Recordings will normally be available for the duration of your enrolment on the degree programme.
+Recordings are usually available for the duration of your enrolment on the degree programme.

-No. Recordings are designed to support your learning, not to replace live teaching.
-Attending class gives you valuable opportunities for discussion, interaction, and immediate feedback that recordings cannot replicate.
-You are still expected to attend all scheduled lectures.
+No. Lecture recordings are designed to support your learning, not replace live teaching.
+Attending lectures gives you opportunities for discussion, interaction and immediate feedback that recordings cannot replicate.
+You are expected to attend scheduled lectures and use recordings as a supplementary study resource.

-You can use recordings in whatever way you need to support your learning.
-For example, you can revisit complex material, catch details you missed in class, fill in gaps in your notes, slow the recording down, revise before an exam etc.
+Lecture recordings can support your learning in a number of ways.
+For example, you might use them to revisit complex material, catch details you missed in class, fill gaps in your notes, slow down sections of the lecture, or support revision before an exam.

-Check out the Making the Most of Lecture Recordings Guide for research-based tips.
+For research-informed advice on using recordings effectively, see the Making the Most of Lecture Recordings Guide guide.